dinanathsj29/web-design-development-fundamentals-tutorial/README.md

 Creating images for the web often requires the designer to find a balance between keeping the file sizes small while maintaining acceptable image quality with resolution.

-JPEG / JPG, GIF and PNG files type are the standard image formats for the web graphics.
+JPEG / JPG, GIF and PNG files type are the standard image formats for web graphics.

 #### GIF (Graphics Interchange Format)
 - Introduced in 1987 by CompuServe